 Feb 08 2019 - The finale of REMIX 2019 – a contest dedicated to young international designers, hosted by the International Fur Federation (IFF) and supported by Vogue Talents – the platform dedicated to the search, selection and visibility of talents, returns to Milan.
 An exceptional jury including, Sara Sozzani Maino, Gabriele Colangelo, Astrid Andersen, Bryanboy, and Samantha De Reviziis will declare the winners on the evening scheduled for February 24th.
 The sixteenth edition of REMIX returns to Milan during AW 19 Fashion Week.
 The theme for the international competition is: Responsibility, a theme which all participants will have to display through their own interpretation, through their creations.
 Since its inauguration in 2004, intended to support young designers all over the world, REMIX has given opportunities to thousands of students to become part of the teams of the most important fashion houses: from Astrid Andersen, who showcases her collections during London Fashion Week, and Nicolas Martin Garcia, who is part of the design team of Roberto Cavalli; to Roderick Buijs, enlisted by Louis Vuitton, Thom Barends, a product designer for Haider Ackermann, and Sally Bohan, a senior design at Patagonia.
 After a long selection phase, which began in September 2018, 10 finalists were chosen from scores of applicants from 23 countries.
 These 10 finalists will compete in the final on the evening of February 24th in Milan.
 The 10 finalists, from all over the world, are: Long Chen - Asia REMIX winner Yuliya Yuknovich - Eurasia REMIX winner Alessia Rose Legault - Canada Dong Wang - China Elina Aarela - Finland Christelle Tran-Thiet - France Saskia Reggel - Germany Berivan Cemal - Netherlands Huseyin Ozer - Turkey Sirapop Dechraksa - USA An exceptional jury chaired by Sara Sozzani Maino will crown the winners of the 2019 edition, who will then see their creations at the centre of IFF’s annual fashion advertising campaign: FUR NOW, which will be distributed worldwide in both print and digital, as well as on their social platforms and official website.
 This year, whoever comes out on top will be awarded the REMIX Gold prize, sponsored by Kopenhagen Furs, where they will receive 25 premium quality Kopenhagen Fur Mink skins to create with, as well as a paid trip to Copenhagen for a weeklong stay at their design studio.
 During this one-week trip, the winner will have the opportunity to interact with expert craftsmen and explore the newest and most advanced fur processing techniques.
 REMIX Silver prize winner, sponsored by North American Fur Auctions (NAFA), will receive an all-expenses paid trip to Studio NAFA 2019 at NAFA’s headquarters in Toronto, Canada.
 Studio NAFA was created to innovate and cultivate expertise in the fur industry.
 The winner of this prize will learn and practice working with fur through an advanced curriculum taught by master furriers.
 This intensive training equips the current and next generation of fur designers with technique knowledge, skills and passion for the craft.
 The final award of the night will be awarded by Saga Furs.
 The winner of the Saga Award will receive an all-expense paid trip to Saga Furs Design Centre for a one week technical training course.
 Here they will attend a fur innovation workshop gaining access to Saga Furs 3,000 plus craft techniques archive.
 Mark Oaten, CEO of IFF states: "We are very proud to be representing one of the most sustainable and natural material in the fashion industry and we keep encouraging young talent to get involved.
 The level of young designers that we see over the years at REMIX amazes me every time.
 Comparing creative minds around the world and showing their skills and abilities are key to maintaining this innovative, vital and modern industry.
 REMIX continues and will continue to push the boundaries of our industry, helping to change the perception of fur".
 "The new generation is our future.
 Never before in our history has it been so essential to look at sustainability and start thinking about producing in a sustainable way.
 Remix gives designers the opportunity to enhance the concept of sustainability by creating ad hoc projects," says Sara Sozzani Maino, Deputy Editor in Chief Vogue Italy and Head of Vogue Talents.

-“that’s a completely insane idea, but a good one.
+“That’s a completely insane idea, but a good one.
 Let’s give it a try”

 Jan 30 2019 - A fur farm waste product becomes sustainable yarn for fashion.
 That seems to be the result of the ReUseFoxHair (RUFH) project, administered by Centria University of Applied Sciences, Finland.
-The project started out with the idea of utilising the hair foxes drop before growing their summer coat.
+The project started with the idea of utilising the hair foxes drop before growing their summer coat.
 The goal was to test if it would be possible to use loose hair into the production of abrasive tools and polishing pads which the wood and automobile industries use during the finalising painting processes. ‘’Everything started when we did a company visit at Mirka Ltd’s premises with our International Business students; we saw that they produced polish pads made from sheep’s wool.
 That was when I thought that Blue Fox hair surplus could also be used as a material for the polishing pad.
-I later called the company’s product developer, and he said the idea sounded utterly insane, but good’’, explains fur expert and Project Manager Pia Blomström.+ Between the company, Centria University and public funding from the Regional Council of Ostrobothnia an experiment was set up to test out the options on a mini mill. ‘’When we first went to visit the mini mill with our fox hair, we ended up spending the whole day there testing the fur with the spinning mill’s staff.
+I later called the company’s product developer, and he said the idea sounded utterly insane, but good’’, explains fur expert and Project Manager Pia Blomström.
+Between the company, Centria University and public funding from the Regional Council of Ostrobothnia an experiment was set up to test out the options on a mini mill. ‘’When we first went to visit the mini mill with our fox hair, we ended up spending the whole day there testing the fur with the spinning mill’s staff.
 A few artisans appeared during our visit, having heard that something unusual was happening, they were eager to try too,’’ Blomström says.
-During the test however, the Blue Fox hair proved too short to be used as originally intended.
-Instead the research group came up with a discovery: Combining the Blue Fox hair with longer fibres such as alpaca and wild silk gives enough strength and length to create a yarn that is usable. ‘’By trying different combinations, we ended coming up with an extremely beautiful yarn, which will probably become a new yarn to be used in the fashion industry.
+During the test, however, the Blue Fox hair proved too short to be used as originally intended.
+Instead, the research group came up with a discovery: Combining the Blue Fox hair with longer fibres such as alpaca and wild silk gives enough strength and length to create a yarn that is usable. ‘’By trying different combinations, we ended coming up with an extremely beautiful yarn, which will probably become a new yarn to be used in the fashion industry.
 The yarn can both be knitted and woven, ‘’Blomström explains.
-The experiment took place last fall, and the new yarn has yet to be put in production, but it clearly demonstrated how innovation can turn waste into something beautiful and at the same time contribute to a circular economy.
+The experiment took place last fall, and the new yarn has yet to be put in production, but it demonstrated how innovation could turn waste into something beautiful and at the same time contribute to a circular economy.

 WelFur gets stamp of approval by the European Commission